-Quail Way in Mangawhai had historic stormwater issues.
-Work has now been completed on a large scale, which will significantly reduce the effects of flooding to the lower lying properties, and better manage excess stormwater.

-Our roading programme continued to be the largest part of our infrastructure capital works programme where we spent \$14.4m.
-This year we resurfaced 51km of the sealed network, continued the roll out of LED lighting across the network, and completed 43.2km of unsealed metalling.
+Quail Way in Mangawhai had historic stormwater issues, work has now completed on a large scale, which will significantly reduce the effects of flooding to the lower lying properties, and better manage excess stormwater we resurfaced 51 km of the sealed network, continued the roll out of LED lighting across the network, and completed 43.2 km of unsealed metaling.
 Much of our capital works were not undertaken until later in the year which has meant that additional loans were not taken up as early as had been planned and therefore our finance costs are also less than predicted.